 - Nerve damage

 - Conditions that block the flow of urine, such as tumors or an enlarged prostate

 You need to get the condition treated.
 If your bladder can't empty, that can lead to infections and other problems.

 Mental or physical problems such as dementia or arthritis prevent you from getting to the bathroom in time.

 This means you have any two types of the condition.
 Many women have both stress and urge incontinence.

 Treatment for Different Types of Urinary Incontinence

-For stress incontinence, treatment options include:
+For stress incontinence, treatments include:

 Pelvic floor exercises.
 If you've had a baby, chances are you've been told to do Kegel exercises.
 These help to strengthen the pelvic floor after childbirth.
-It is wise to keep doing the Kegels to keep your pelvic muscles and tissues strong, which can help prevent stress incontinence.
-Best of all, Kegels can be done anytime, anywhere.To do Kegels:
+They also help prevent stress incontinence.
+Best of all, you can do Kegels anytime, anywhere.